Natural Resource Management

 - One representative from Parks and Wildlife Service

-- One representative from Sustainable Timber Tasmania, and
+- One representative from the forest industry

 - To represent the views of the Break O’Day community or sections of the community as they relate to social, economic and environmental implications of natural resource management activities.